 Curlew Spirit Animal

 The curlew spirit animal meaning.
 The curlew bird is intertwined with the seasons and is a master of all four elements, earth, fire, water and air.
 His psychic ability is so great, he will use his scream to warn others of approaching fires.
 And ring the screaming alarm bell when heavy rain is on its way.

 As totem animals, these people are the protectors, kind and caring with natural energy to nurture.
 They will be the first ones to jump to help someone in need.
 Through empathy, the curlew sees the auras of humans.
 You don’t often see a curlew fly, and when you do, it’s a sign to fly with him.

 The short answer is no. There is a lot of myth surrounding the curlew due to its terrifying screaming.
 Curlews are in fact highly tuned to their surroundings and possess remarkable intuition.
 Making them intelligently lucky.

 It’s late at night, all of a sudden you begin to hear a bloodcurdling wail that drives goosebumps up the back of your neck?
 Nicknamed the screaming woman for a good reason.
 The squeal is loud and horrifying sounding like a ghostly banshee.
 Giving us an explanation of why the curlew means death and suicide is in some aboriginal cultures.

 In fact, the curlew will scream during the day, at night anytime.
 Their eerie call is often heard just before a storm and in their mating season.
 The spiritual meaning of the curlew wail is one of sound vibration.
 The curlew’s high-frequency whistles activate the third eye chakra.
 Igniting our psychic senses.
+Hear the sound of the curlew.
 Copyright-Psychic Medium Ian Scott